Yee7i/CGH/README.md

 # Authors:
 1. Adrian Tomicki - main developer, friendly beginner, responsible for this mess of a code.
 2. Krzysztof Łyszczek - project coordinator and manager, provided Fast Fourier Transform and theoretical knowledge of physics and optics.

+# To do:
+1. Fully translate the code into English, with file names as well.
+2. Update the graphical design of the UI.